WildEyeConservation/TrapTagger/README.md

 - WBIA_DB_SERVER                        The server where the WBIA database is hosted. postgresql://username:password@endpoint
 - WBIA_DIR                              The name of the directory where WBIA will store files
 - AWS_ACCOUNT_ID                        The ID of your AWS account.
+- DEBUGGING                             True if you are not production.

 ### SSL Certificate